Margaret Scott (New Zealand author): Literary career

-Her work on the transcription of Mansfield's letters, together with her co-editor Vincent O'Sullivan, led to the publication of a five-volume edition of The Collected Letters of Katherine Mansfield by the Oxford University Press.
+Her work on the transcription of Mansfield's letters, together with her co-editor Vincent O'Sullivan who joined the project in 1977, led to the publication of a five-volume edition of The Collected Letters of Katherine Mansfield by the Oxford University Press.
 The extensive nature of the work meant that it took over two decades, with the five volumes published between 1984 and 2008.
-In 1985, Perry Meisel reviewed the first volume for the New York Times, writing: "The self-portrait [of Mansfield] that emerges in the first of four projected volumes of her Collected Letters is, not surprisingly, a luminous and affecting one."